We are now offering the programme in both a virtual and a face-to-face group setting, so you can choose the most appropriate setting for you.

 Register for the Relatives & Friends Programme

-- Reliable Wi-Fi and a quiet space where you will not be interrupted, with an area to complete exercises / worksheets easily during each session
+- Reliable Wi-Fi and a quiet area with some space to complete worksheets

 - Arrange to print 5 worksheets that will be emailed to you prior to the start date